Altfel/bottomupseg/README.md

 # bottomupseg
-bottom up segmentation of time series with polynomials
+Methods to segment one dimensional time series in a bottom-up fashion with polynomials